 What happened?

 Where did the incident take place?

-Where did the incident take place:

 When did the incident occur?

-Their dia the modern coours

 Who has been suspected of bullying?

-Time time trees enoperated of training.

 Did anyone else see the incident?

 According to the victim, how often does the bullying take place?

 According to the victim, how long has the bullying been going on?